Full name: Anna Kopeiko

 On arrival, I spent a lot of time walking around Oslo and crossed the whole city on foot.
 It is worth it!
 You will be surprised at the contemporary architecture, buildings that have bizarre shapes.
 My favorite is Oslo Opera House and Bjørvika Barcode district that is not far from it.
 Also, I like Aker Brygge, it’s a fine place to stop and drink some cacao with a beautiful view.
 I am looking forward to summer to watch the sunsets there.

 On sunny days I prefer to spend an hour in one of many parks, not far from my dormitory.
 Recently I found a very beautiful pond with ducks and swans.
 They are not afraid of people, so I often go there to feed them.

-Sometimes when I want to meet new people and have a lovely chat I go to Kroa, where every Tuesday and Thursday students can meet and have some coffee with buns.
+Sometimes when I want to meet new people and have a lovely chat I go to Kroa.
+Where every Tuesday and Thursday students can meet and have some coffee with buns.
 In autumn, I also had an opportunity to visit BInner, the traditional dinner for BI students.
 I met my friends there and we had a great evening.
-It is very valuable that BI cares about its students and does not let us feel lonely, especially at this time.
+It is very valuable that BI cares about its students and does not let us feel lonely.

 Oslo is quite hilly with beautiful nature and picturesque lakes.
 Therefore, hiking became my favorite sport here.
 I like to climb the hills and discover something new every time.
 Besides, the views from the top points are incredible!
 Sometimes I take some food with me and have lunch there, listening to the music and enjoying the beautiful view.